+Management Structure

-Management Structure - The Authority has a clear management structure with defined roles and responsibilities.
-A Strategic Leadership Team (SLT), meet on a fortnightly basis to review and agree on issues that arise during the year.
+The Authority has a clear management structure with defined roles and responsibilities.
+The Authority has an approved Scheme of Delegation within its Constitution that is reviewed by members on an annual basis which details powers delegated to key officers by the Authority.
+A Strategic Leadership Team (SLT) led by the Chief Fire Officer, meet on a fortnightly basis to review and agree on issues that arise during the year.
 SLT have established strategic boards to feed into SLT, the role of each board is to consider any issues associated with that board's remit and if necessary make a recommendation on the matter for SLT to consider.
-The Authority has an approved scheme of delegation within its Constitution that is reviewed by Members on an annual basis.
+A reporting system is used to identify the benefits, risks, legal and financial implications when considering issues

-3.4.4 Established Policies, Procedures & Regulations
+Established Policies, Procedures & Regulations

-The Authority ensures compliance with established policies, procedures, laws and regulations.
+The Authority ensures compliance with established policies, procedures, laws and regulations and National Fire Standards.
 Information regarding policies and procedures is held on the intranet, and these are continuously enhanced and developed through the introduction of new policies and procedures as and when required.
-The Authority has established policies on anti-fraud, fraud response and confidential reporting.
 The Authority carries out an annual review of standing orders, financial instructions and the scheme of delegation which clearly define how decisions are taken and the processes and controls required to manage risks.
-The list below outlines some of the key policies and process in place to enhance the internal control system that are reviewed as and when required:
+The list below outlines some of the key policies and processes in place to enhance the internal control system that are reviewed as and when required:

 - Treasury Management Strategy

 - Procurement Strategy

-- Financial Regulations, Procedural & Contract Standing Orders, Scheme of Delegation
+- Constitution including Financial Regulations, Procedural & Contract Standing Orders, Scheme of Delegation

-- Anti-Fraud & Corruption Policy & Strategy
+- Anti-Fraud & Corruption Policy

-- Whistleblowing Policy
+- Whistleblowing/Confidential Reporting Policy

+- Employee Code of Conduct Policy including the Core Code of Ethics

 - Complaints Procedure

-- Code of Corporate Governance

-- Constitution

-- Code of Conduct

-- Full range of Equality and Diversity Policies and Procedures
+- Equality, Diversity and Inclusion Policy

 - Staffing Model

-- Full range of robust policies and procedures to underpin the conduct of staff from operational procedure, discipline process, through to performance development reviews
+- Full range of robust policies and procedures to underpin the conduct of staff from operational procedures, discipline process, through to performance development reviews

+- Information Governance and Security Policies and Service Instructions to protect the Authority's information, data, and assets

+- National Fire Standards

+- The Authority has its own Ground Rules and Leadership Message

-- Information Governance and Security Policies and Service Instructions to protect the Authority's information, data, and assets. - 3.4.5 SLT carries out a continuous assessment of the implementation of policies and procedures throughout the organisation, including following up on progress against the action plans. - 3.4.6 Internal Audit function
+SLT carries out a continuous assessment of the implementation of policies, procedures and national fire standards throughout the organisation, including following up on progress against the action plans.

+Internal Audit Function

-The Authority has a strong Internal Audit function arrangement with Liverpool City Council, and has well-established protocols for working with External Audit.
+The Authority has a strong Internal Audit function arrangement with Liverpool City Council and has well-established protocols for working with External Audit.

-3.4.7 Risk Management Strategy
+Risk Management Strategy

-The Authority has a well established and embedded risk management strategy.
-The Audit Committee has corporate ownership of the risk register and receive regular updates on any new risks or changes to risks.
-As all Authority and service reports to SLT have a standing section on risk this allows SLT an opportunity to regularly consider new and updated risks facing the Service at their fortnightly meetings.
+The Authority has a well-established and embedded risk management strategy.
+The Audit Committee has corporate ownership of the risk register and receives regular updates on any new risks or changes to risks.
+All Authority and Service reports to SLT have a standing section on risk this allows SLT an opportunity to regularly consider new and updated risks facing the Service at their fortnightly meetings.